Constant fraction discriminator

-A constant fraction discriminator (CFD) is an electronic signal processing device, designed to mimic the mathematical operation of finding a maximum of a pulse by finding the zero of its slope.
+A constant fraction discriminator (CFD) is an electronic signal processing device that is designed to mimic the mathematical operation of finding a maximum of a pulse by finding the zero of its slope.
 Some signals do not have a sharp maximum, but short rise times $t_r$.

-Typical input signals for CFDs are pulses from plastic scintillation counters, such as those used for lifetime measurement in positron annihilation experiments.
+Typical input signals for CFDs are pulses from plastic scintillation counters, such as those used for lifetime measurement in electron–positron annihilation experiments.
 The scintillator pulses have identical rise times that are much longer than the desired temporal resolution.
 This forbids simple threshold triggering, which causes a dependence of the trigger time on the signal's peak height, an effect called time walk (see diagram).
 Identical rise times and peak shapes permit triggering not on a fixed threshold but on a constant fraction of the total peak height, yielding trigger times independent from peak heights.

 From another point of view

 A time-to-digital converter assigns timestamps.
 The time-to-digital converter needs fast rising edges with normed height.
 The plastic scintillation counter delivers fast rising edge with varying heights.
 Theoretically, the signal could be split into two parts.
 One part would be delayed and the other low pass filtered, inverted and then used in a variable-gain amplifier to amplify the original signal to the desired height.
 Practically, it is difficult to achieve a high dynamic range for the variable-gain amplifier, and analog computers have problems with the inverse value.